Irishtheboy/Project3-App/README.md

 # Project3-App
-Project 3 repo for Advanced Diploma
+Project 3 repo for our capstone